EliMorato/Capstone_Project_Sparkify/README.md

  - Plotly

 ## Motivation
-In this project we work with a music application data called Sparkify and our main goal is to predict whether a user is going to cancel it's subscription or not.
+In this project we work with a music application data called Sparkify and our main goal is to predict whether a user is going to cancel its subscription or not.

 As one can imagine, there is a lot of data registering all the movements a user does while using the application, so this is the principal problem.